United Airlines to offer Covid-19 testing for some passengers

 The testing will help passengers avoid an otherwise mandatory 14-day quarantine in Hawaii.

-United said it will use a rapid, 15-minute test from health technology company Abbott, and will also offer customers a mail-in option that can be completed in the days before departure.
+United said it will use a rapid, 15-minute test administered by GoHealth Urgent Care at the airport, and will also offer customers a mail-in option from clinical testing company Color that can be completed in the days before departure.

+The GoHealth option at the airport will initially be $250, United said.
+The mail-in test option is $80.

 The normally tourism-driven island state is currently seeing 70% fewer flights, 91% less TSA checkpoint traffic, and 94% less travel into the state compared to usual, according to numbers from Airlines for America.